Unit 731: Official government response in Japan

-In 2018, Japan disclosed the names of 3,607 members of Unit 731.
-The information was from the country's national archives.
-The Japanese government hesitantly acknowledged the unit's existence in the late 1990s, but has refused to discuss its activities.

 In 1983, the Japanese Ministry of Education asked Japanese historian Saburō Ienaga to remove a reference from one of his textbooks that stated Unit 731 conducted experiments on thousands of Chinese.
-The Ministry alleged that no academic research supported the claim.
+The ministry alleged that no academic research supported the claim.
 In 1984, Japanese historian Tsuneishi Keiichi translated and published over 4,000 pages of U.S. documents on Japanese biological warfare.
-The Ministry backed down after new studies were published in Japan and important evidence surfaced in the United States.
+The ministry backed down after new studies were published in Japan and important evidence surfaced in the United States.

-Japanese history textbooks usually contain references to Unit 731, but do not go into detail about allegations, in accordance with this principle.
+Japanese history textbooks usually contain references to Unit 731, but the textbooks do not provide specific details about the activities conducted at the facility.
 Saburō Ienaga's New History of Japan included a detailed description, based on officers' testimony.
 The Ministry for Education attempted to remove this passage from his textbook before it was taught in public schools, on the basis that the testimony was insufficient.
 The Supreme Court of Japan ruled in 1997 that the testimony was indeed sufficient and that requiring it to be removed was an illegal violation of freedom of speech.

 In 1997, international lawyer Kōnen Tsuchiya filed a class action suit against the Japanese government, demanding reparations for the actions of Unit 731, using evidence filed by Professor Makoto Ueda of Rikkyo University.
 All levels of the Japanese court system found the suit baseless.
-No findings of fact were made about the existence of human experimentation, but the courts' ruling was that reparations are determined by international treaties, not national courts.
+No findings of fact were made about the existence of human experimentation.
 In August 2002, the Tokyo district court ruled for the first time that Japan had engaged in biological warfare.
 Presiding judge Koji Iwata ruled that Unit 731, on the orders of the Imperial Japanese Army headquarters, used bacteriological weapons on Chinese civilians between 1940 and 1942, spreading diseases, including plague and typhoid, in the cities of Quzhou, Ningbo, and Changde.
-However, he rejected victims' compensation claims on the grounds that they had already been settled by international peace treaties.
+He rejected victims' compensation claims on the grounds that they had already been settled by international peace treaties.

 In October 2003, a member of Japan's House of Representatives filed an inquiry.
 Prime Minister Junichiro Koizumi responded that the Japanese government did not then possess any records related to Unit 731, but recognized the gravity of the matter and would publicize any records located in the future.
 In April 2018, the National Archives of Japan released the names of 3,607 members of Unit 731, in response to a request by Professor Katsuo Nishiyama of the Shiga University of Medical Science.